 In 2012, pineberries were imported into the United States for commercial sale for the first time.
 They were available in New York from early May until mid-June.
 They were available in New York at Dean & DeLuca, Eataly, and Agata & Valentina.
 They were available for $5.99 per half-pint until after the middle of May, at which time the price increased to $7.99 for the same quantity.

-While likely not identical to the pineberry, Chileans claim that their native strawberry plant is the same as the pineberry.
+While likely not identical to the pineberry, some Chileans claim that their native strawberry plant is the same as the pineberry.
 In Chile, this fragrant fruit is referred to as Frutilla Chilena.

 The White Pine pineberries are vigorous and will send forth numerous runners.
 The characteristic red-seeded white strawberries are mild and have the pineapple strawberry taste for which pineberries are becoming well-known.
 To maintain the pale white appearance of the fleshy accessory tissue of the pineberries, it is a good idea to grow them in a glass house or other growing system.
-The taste won’t be noticably different, but full sun will cause a bluish-pink hue to tinge the fruits.
+The taste won’t be noticeably different, but full sun will cause a bluish-pink hue to tinge the fruits.

 A less stereotypical pineberry variety is White Carolina.
 The pineberries exposed to direct sun will usually have a more evident pink flush than the others.
 Additionally, this variety is very susceptible to leaf scorch and will likely require fungicides to control it.
 Organic fungicides may or may not be sufficient to keep it in check.
 This variety will likely be replaced if and when pineberry research develops more hardy cultivars.